CommunityToolkit/WindowsCommunityToolkit/docs/extensions/FrameworkElementEx.md

 ## ActualWidth

-The ActualWidth works exactly as ActualHeight.
+The ActualWidth property allows to bind to TargetObject's ActualWidth.

 ## Requirements (Windows 10 Device Family)